 burdened housing; 2) having limited income (30 - 60% of Area Median Income);

-and 3) being willing to earn up to 500 hours of “sweat equity” by actually building
+and 3) being willing to earn up to 500 hours of “sweat equity” by building

-their or others’ homes, attend mandatory homebuyers’ education classes and save
+their and their neighbor's homes, attending mandatory homebuyers’ education classes, and saving

 $2,000 for closing costs.